 Acura MDX Interior

 - "The MDX's interior is driver-focused, with a pleasantly thick, leather-wrapped steering wheel and easy-to-read gauges.
-Materials quality is high grade, a step up from last year's model.
-The center stack has been simplified, with a cleaner layout and two display screens that largely replace the previous generation's seemingly endless ocean of buttons.
+Materials quality is high, and the center stack boasts a simple, clean layout anchored by two display screens.
 Overall, the cabin is a pleasant and luxurious place in which to spend time." -- Edmunds

 - "The front seats afford good adjustment range; I'm 6 feet tall and sat a few inches ahead of the farthest-back position.
 New for 2014, the second row has push-button, walk-in access to the third row.
-It also slides nearly 6 inches forward and back, but adults in the third row will need anyone in the second row to slide all the way forward - a position that makes second-row legroom snug.
-Both rows sit low to the floor, despite an abundance of headroom in the second row; Acura could have positioned the seats a bit higher, and I wish they had." -- Cars.com
+It also slides nearly 6 inches forward and back, but adults in the third row will need anyone in the second row to slide all the way forward - a position that makes second-row legroom snug." -- Cars.com (2014)